fedoranimus/todoist-api/source/includes/_items.md

 Argument | Description
 -------- | -----------
-project_id | The id of the project which the items are part of. ids | A JSON list of ids to complete.
+project_id | The id of the project which the items are part of (a number or a temp id). ids | A JSON list of ids to complete (numbers or temp ids).

 ### Optional arguments

 Argument | Description
 -------- | -----------
-force_history | If these tasks should be moved to history, default is `1`.
-Setting it to `0` will not move it to history.
-Useful when checking off sub tasks.
+force_history | Whether these tasks should be moved to history (where `1` is true and `0` is false, and the default is `1`) This is useful when checking off sub tasks.

 ## Uncomplete items